-The Company the Made Monsters out of Monster Kids for Generations!
+The Company that Made Monsters out of Monster Kids for Generations!

 As a kid, the Captain Co. ads in the back of Famous Monsters of Filmland were every bit as fascinating to me as the pictures and articles in the magazine.
 Perhaps more so.
 Because seeing the movies that were featured in the magazine each month was a crap shoot based on whatever was playing on TV and my ability to convince my parents to let me watch them when they did come on.
 But the merchandise was within my grasp.
 Though my allowance was meager, I made sure that these ads were front and center with my mom come birthday and Christmas time.
 Sometimes, it even worked.